12-14 June 2018 – West London

 The Holy Spirit in Reformed Theology & Ecclesiology

-- Pentecost Today? – Richard B. Gaffin
+- Session 2.
+Pentecost and the gift of the Spirit – Richard Gaffin

 Jonty is minister of Christ Church Central, Leeds.
 Jonty is married to Georgina, and they have three little girls.
 He trained for ministry at Oak Hill Theological College in London, and has served as Associate Minister at St. Alkmund’s Church in Duffield, and Minister at Christ Church Derby.

 Professor of Biblical and Systematic Theology, Emeritus, Westminster Theological Seminary, Philadelphia, USA and a minister in the Orthodox Presbyterian Church.

 Retired in 2013 as Senior Minister of First Presbyterian Church in Columbia, South Carolina, and was formerly the Charles Krahe chair for Systematic Theology at Westminster Theological Seminary.
 He has now returned to his native Scotland, where he previously served Church of Scotland congregations in Unst (Shetland) and Glasgow (St George’s Tron).